 What is Erntedankfest?
 A German Thanks for the Harvest

-It seems that most countries around the world set aside time to give thanks or celebrate a harvest.
-In the United States and Canada we call it Thanksgiving, in Swaziland it’s called Incwala, in Argentina they have the Fiesta Nacional de la Vendimia and in Germany, the people celebrate Erntedankfest.
+Most countries worldwide set aside time to give thanks or celebrate a harvest.
+In the United States and Canada, we call it Thanksgiving; in Swaziland, it’s called Incwala, in Argentina, they have the Fiesta Nacional de la Vendimia, and in Germany, the people celebrate Erntedankfest.
 But what is Erntedankfest?
 Does the whole family come together?
-Do they eat Turkey and pumpkin pie or is it Schweinebraten?
+Do they eat Turkey and pumpkin pie, or is it Schweinebraten?
 Why exactly are they giving thanks?
-Let me share a few Erntedankfest traditions with you, and explain how it’s not quite like our American Thanksgiving.
+Let me share a few Erntedankfest traditions and explain how it compares to an American Thanksgiving.

 Erntedankfest is Celebrated the First Sunday of October